 The Warfighter campaign seems solid, but it is plagued with what shooters need to stop being: Shooting galleries.
 The game is either too easy for a while then you hit that difficulty spike where you die a bunch because of that one enemy.
 Warfighter is plagued with these issues.
-It also doesn’t stray from the typical military shooter norm, run around various deserts and destroyed buildings shooting Muslims, it gets old fast and you start questioning your own morals after a while.
+It also doesn’t stray from the typical military shooter norm, running around various deserts and destroyed buildings shooting Muslims, it gets old fast and you start questioning your own morals after a while.
 I also have to mention the odd chase scenes on foot.
 You will chase a target through an area and his men will come out to stop you, but he hides on the sidelines.
 Once you shoot everyone he continues, this makes no sense.
 Most guys would high tail it while their men would shoot you down.
 The campaign just lets you down right when you think things start getting good, the last game was full of the same thing.

 It seems Danger Close has some good ideas but they don’t know what to do with them.
 It also comes down to the weapons, they all feel the same.
 I couldn’t tell the difference between one and the other.
 I would pick up a PKM and an AK and one would just shoot faster and the other, but all weapons felt really inaccurate.
 It was really annoying.
 The only weapons that felt different were pistols and shotguns.
 You are actually stuck with the weapons you are given the whole mission.
 If you pick up an enemy’s weapon you have to ditch it, you can’t keep it.
 Even the sniper rifles felt like overpowered pistols and the steady aim mechanic didn’t seem to even work.